evaizli/GlobalMigrationMap/README.md

-#### Global Wage
+#### Global Wages at A Glance

 #### Background and Overview
-Global Wage is a visualization app that display global minimum wages on a map.
+Global Wages at A Glance is a visualization app that display global minimum wages on a map.
 Users can click on a coutnry to view the country's historical minimum wage trend and get wage and labor realted news.

 #### Functionality and MVP Features